kfoxzz/you-notes/README.md

 ### IMPORTANT: Please use node v17.2.0.

-To run the local development server (not the extension) at :
+To run the local development server (not the extension):

 ```bash
 npm run dev
 ```

-To build the /out directory to work on the extension locally:
+To build the /out directory and run the extension locally:

 ```bash
 npm run dev:extension